 Show That You Care About the Relationship

-- How to be on time – Avoid Being late – Your friend’s time is as valuable as yours, and you should honor it.
+- Avoid being late: Your friend’s time is as valuable as yours, and you should honor it.

-- Avoid Arguing About Politics - If you know your friend holds an opposing political view, keep all discussions on the facts and don’t say anything that would cause hurt feelings later.
+- Avoid arguing about politics: If you know your friend holds an opposing political view, keep all discussions focused on facts and don’t say anything that would cause hurt feelings later.

 Understanding why proper etiquette is important will make you want to use it with your friends.
 There is never any reason to be rude to someone you want to keep in your life, so think before you speak and avoid doing anything to jeopardize your relationship.
 At times you will disagree, but you can do it respectfully and without name-calling.
 When you make a mistake or say something hurtful, be ready with a sincere apology.

 While your closest friends are likely to see you at your worst, try to keep bad behavior to a minimum.
 Otherwise, you might find discover your pals pulling away.

 - Learn the proper way to argue and still remain friends afterward.